redotvideo/pluto/README.md

     args=EngineArguments(
         instructions="Please specifically provide training examples with questions about numpy.
 A training sample should consist of just one question and a response, and not a chat with multiple messages.", system_prompt=system_prompt,
+        # example_data = Dataset.from_jsonl("example_data.jsonl") | comment out this argument to provide examples for the model generating training data

     )
 )